niklasbhv/sdf-matter-converter/README.md

 This tool is currently work in progress, hence it may or may not work in its current state.

+## Prerequisites

+As this software uses the `sdt::unordered_map` data type in combination with incomplete types, it has certain requirements for the compiler version.

+- GCC >= 12.1
+- Clang >= 15
+- ESP-IDF >= 5.1

 ## Installation

 Using CMake: